There are many possible causes of constipation for people with cancer. Find out more about these.

 The large bowel draws water and nutrients into the body from the food you eat and drink.
 As the digested food passes through the bowel (the colon), the waste matter or stool (poo) gradually forms.

-The stool is stored in your rectum, or back passage, until it is ready to pass out of your body as a bowel motion.
+The poo is stored in your rectum, or back passage, until it is ready to pass out of your body as a bowel motion.

-The muscles in your bowel help to push the stools into your rectum.
-When it gets to your rectum the stools are solid.
+The muscles in your bowel help to push the poo into your rectum.
+When it gets to your rectum the poo is solid.
 But you can become constipated if:

 - too much water is drawn back into the body from the bowel

 - the muscles in your bowel are weak and slow